-These tasks collectively form the tools used by the MISP to meet the program mandate to "move the state expeditiously towards elimination of the discharge of nonindigenous species into the waters of the state" (Public Resources Code section 71201).
-The following sections highlight California's Marine Invasive Species Programs efforts towards achieving this goal.
+These tasks collectively form the tools used by the MISP to meet the program mandate to "move the state expeditiously towards elimination of the discharge of nonindigenous species into the waters of the state" (Public Resources Code section 71201(d)).
+The following sections highlight the MISP's efforts towards achieving this goal.